pgeu/pgeu-system/docs/confreg/sponsors.md

 The Date the payment is due by
 :  The latest date that *Number of days until payment is due* applies until.
    Invoices that would be due after this date are instead due at this time or now(if this time is in the past).
-If this field is unset then invoices created within 5 days of the conference start are due now and invoices created within 30 days of the conference start date are due in 5 days.
+This defaults to 5 days before the conference starts.

 Payment methods for generated invoices
 :  Which payment methods will be listed on the generated invoices.
 Typically the instant buy levels support payment by